FernandoMoreno1/employee-tracker/README.md

 ## How to Use

-Open your terminal and change into the corresponding directory to clone the app using 'git clone + SSH KEY'.
-Then source the sql files in mysql by running 'source db/schema.sql' and 'source db/seeds.sql'. once that is done in the terminal type "npm start" and you will be prompted with the starting options.
+Open your terminal and change into the corresponding directory to clone the app using 'git clone + SSH KEY'. in order to get the app start you need to navigate to MySQL in the command line "mysql -u root -p" and enter your password.
+Then source the sql files in mysql by running 'source db/schema.sql' and 'source db/seeds.sql'. once that is done in the terminal type "node app.js" and you will be prompted with the starting options.

 ## preview